-Welcome to the public comment version of The Sedona Conference Commentary on Managing International Legal Holds ("Commentary"), a project of The Sedona Conference Working Group 6 on International Electronic Information Management, Discovery, and Disclosure (WG6).
+Welcome to the May 2023 final version of The Sedona Conference Commentary on Managing International Legal Holds ("Commentary"), a project of The Sedona Conference Working Group 6 on International Electronic Information Management, Discovery, and Disclosure (WG6).
 This is one of a series of Working Group commentaries published by The Sedona Conference, a 501(c)(3) research and educational institute dedicated to the advanced study of law and policy in the areas of antitrust law, complex litigation, intellectual property rights, and data security and privacy law.
 The mission of The Sedona Conference is to move the law forward in a reasoned and just way.

-The mission of WG6 is to develop principles, guidance and best practice recommendations for information governance, discovery and disclosure involving cross-border data transfers related to civil litigation, dispute resolution and internal and civil regulatory investigations.
+The mission of WG6 is to develop principles, guidance, and best practice recommendations for information governance, discovery and disclosure involving cross-border data transfers related to civil litigation, dispute resolution, and internal and civil regulatory investigations.

 The Sedona Conference acknowledges Editor-in-Chief Ronni Solomon for her leadership and commitment to the project.
-We also thank Contributing Editors Franziska Fuchs, Brad Harris, Eric Mandel, Daryl Osuch, Kimberly Quan, John Tredennick, and Jennifer Tudor Wright for their efforts, and Judge Jay Francis for his guidance and input as Steering Committee liaison to the drafting team.
+We also thank Contributing Editors Franziska Fuchs, Brad Harris, Eric Mandel, Kimberly Quan, John Tredennick, and Jennifer Tudor Wright for their efforts, and Judge Jay Francis for his guidance and input as Steering Committee liaison to the drafting team.
+We thank Daryl Osuch for his contributions.

-In addition to the drafters, this nonpartisan, consensus-based publication represents the collective effort of other members of WG6 who reviewed, commented on, and proposed edits to early drafts of the Commentary that were circulated for feedback from the Working Group membership.
+In addition to the drafters, this nonpartisan, consensusbased publication represents the collective effort of other members of WG6 who reviewed, commented on, and proposed edits to early drafts of the Commentary that were circulated for feedback from the Working Group membership.
 Other members provided feedback at WG6 meetings where drafts of this Commentary were the subject of the dialogue.
-On behalf of The Sedona Conference, I thank all of them for their contributions.
+The publication was also subject to a period of public comment.
+On behalf of The Sedona Conference, I thank both the membership and the public for all of their contributions to the Commentary.